microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 ## Data Type Representation

 We define LLVM representations for a variety of classical and quantum data types.
-QIR does not expect the runtime to provide garbage collection.
+QIR does not require the runtime to provide garbage collection.
 Instead, it specifies a set of runtime functions that can be used by the language specific compiler to implement a reference counting scheme if needed, if the source language requires automatic memory management.
 See the section of [reference and alias counting](#reference-and-alias-counting) for more detail.

 Representing the types used for qubits and measurement results as pointers to opaque LLVM structure types allows each target to provide a structure definition